Five Proactive Approaches to (Re)Position Your Brand

-Building on the informality of the likes of Innocent juice and Pret a Manger, Froosh is a Swedish 100% fruit drinks company.
-Their mission ticks all the hygiene boxes (sustainable, responsible, aid through trade, etc.) but their main attraction to me is their tone of voice.
-With flavour names such as “Your dreams crushed”, “More immunity than Berlusconi” and “More bite than Suarez”, Froosh adds a fresh and informal tone to the juice landscape and conveys a shoulders down approach to themselves, yet not necessarily their products.
+Building on the informality of the likes of innocent juice and Pret a Manger, Froosh is a Swedish 100% fruit drinks company.
+Its mission ticks all the hygiene boxes (sustainable, responsible, aid through trade, etc.), but its main attraction is its tone of voice.
+With flavour names such as “Your dreams crushed”, “More immunity than Berlusconi”, and “More bite than Suarez”, Froosh adds a fresh and informal tone to the juice landscape and conveys a shoulders-down approach to themselves, yet not necessarily its products.

 3. Change the Product Portfolio

 Product development is the creative process of improving a product to meet or define new consumer needs.
-It is in many ways what drives a category forward and may eventually change our habits and behaviour.
-Without product development, Coca-Cola wouldn’t have thought of making a sugar-free version of their popular soft drink and Kodak would still be the leading camera manufacturer.
+It is, in many ways, what drives a category forward and may eventually change our habits and behaviour.
+Without product development, Coca-Cola wouldn’t have thought of making a sugar-free version of its popular soft drink, and Kodak would still be the leading camera manufacturer.

-A few years back, H&M decided to do something about their bad reputation by launching their Conscious Collection.
+A few years back, H&M decided to do something about its bad reputation by launching its Conscious Collection.
 In an effort to appear more conscientious, H&M now launches an annual collection of clothes that is more eco-friendly and mindful of the planet.
 Today 26% of the company’s products are made with sustainable materials.
 There is still some work to do to kill their unconscious 74% of their collection, but it’s a start.
-And most of all it underlines their desired position as the responsible brand on the high street.
+And most of all, it underlines their desired position as the responsible brand on the high street.